mkbodanu4/ep30_pro_mqtt/README.md

 # MQTT Client for EP30 Pro/EP3000 Plus
-Application for Must EP30 Pro/EP3000 Plus Charger/Inverter, that allows to integrate it into Home Assistant using MQTT.
+Application for Must EP30 Pro/EP3000 Plus Charger/Inverter, that allows to integrate it into Home Assistant using MQTT or Telegraf/Influxdb/Grafana.

 ## Installation

+### For Home Assistant setup

 1. Install dependencies using `pip`: